sherwyn11/Todos-VSCode-Extension/README.md

 ## Known Issues

 There may be a case that the extension does not load on first time usage.
-If this problem occurs, go to the Command Palette of VS Code using `⌘ + ⇧ + P` and select the option `Todos-VSCode: Refresh`.
+If this problem occurs, please go to the Command Palette of VS Code using `⌘ + ⇧ + P` and select the option `Todos-VSCode: Refresh`.

 ## Release Notes